 New Challenges Cause New Mental Health Problems

 Women — especially those with children under the age of 18 — seem to be particularly negatively affected by the pandemic.
 In fact, 53% of women say their mental health has been negatively affected, compared with 37% of men.
-Part of the reason is that women are more likely to tend to the health of their families and bear the brunt of housework.
-The COVID-19 pandemic has only added to their burden, as many women now also have to handle childcare and homeschooling tasks, in addition to their typical responsibilities, which may include full-time jobs typically performed outside the home.
+Part of the reason is that women are more likely to tend to the health of their families and bear the brunt of housework in the United States.
+The COVID-19 pandemic has only added to the burden, as many women now also have to handle childcare and homeschooling tasks, in addition to their typical responsibilities, which may include full-time jobs typically performed outside the home.

 With everyone at home, family conflict — sometimes escalating to abuse — has increased.
 Calls to the National Domestic Abuse Hotline were up 12% in April.
 Domestic abuse in all its forms — physical violence, surveillance, isolation and more — becomes all but inescapable under stay-at-home orders.